AzureCloudWorkshops/ACW-ServerlessArchitecture/GuidedWalkthrough/08-ParseCSVIntoSQLorSBQueue.md

     ![](images/08ParseCSVIntoSQLorSBQueue/image0065-functionimportsuccess.png)

-    And the records are in the system:
+    Use the web admin to validate records are in the system:

     ![](images/08ParseCSVIntoSQLorSBQueue/image0066-DataShowsInAdminSystem.png)

-    >**Note:** IsProcessed here indicates a ticket has been issued by the system, not anything with our serverless system.
+    >**Note:** IsProcessed in this system indicates a ticket has been issued by the system, not anything with our serverless system and the two-bit processing in CosmosDb.

-## Task 5 - Process Unconfirmed Records to Service Bus
+## Task 3 - Process Unconfirmed Records to Service Bus

-For this task, you will push all of the records that are ready for review into the Azure Service Bus Queue so that the team can perform the required manual review on them to validate the results.
+For this task, you will push all of the records that are ready for review into the Azure Service Bus Queue so that the team can perform the required manual review on those plates to validate the results.

 If time permits, consider also putting this into a feature flag toggle, where you can easily turn it off once the team is satisfied that the vision system is processing as expected.
-In that case, you would still want to
+In that case, you would still want to consider some sort of spot/quality checking.

 1. Get the connection information for service bus